Generating Fair Universal Representations using Adversarial Models: FURs via Generative Adversarial Models

-To publish a censored and fair representation $X_r$ , the data curator wishes to learn an encoder $g$ that guarantees both censoring/fairness (in the sense that it is difficult for the adversary to learn $S$ from $X_r$) as well as utility (in the sense that it does not distort the original data too much).
-In contrast, for a fixed encoder $g$, the adversary would like to find a (potentially randomized) function $h$ that {minimizes its expected loss, which is equivalent to maximizing the negative of the expected loss}.
+To publish a fair representation $X_r$, the data curator wishes to learn an encoder $g$ that guarantees censoring (i.e., it is difficult for the adversary to learn $S$ from $X_r$), and therefore, fair $X_r$ under DemP, as well as utility ($g$ guarantees bounded distortion of $X$).
+In contrast, for a fixed $g$, the adversary would like to find a (potentially randomized) function $h$ that {minimizes its expected loss, or equivalently maximizes the negative expected loss}.
 This leads to a constrained minimax game between the encoder and the adversary given by

-where the constant $D\ge0$ determines the allowable distortion of the representation and the expectation is taken over $P(X,S)$ and the randomness in $g$ and $h$.
-Note that if needed, the sensitive variable $S$ can be used by the encoder $g$ to generate the representation.
+where $D\ge0$ determines the distortion constraint on $X_r$.
+The optimization in \eqref{eq:generalopt} highlights that the input to $g$ depends on whether the curator has access to both $(X,S)$ or just $X$.
+Having access to both $(X,S)$ in general will yield a better decorrelator (e.g., see Section \ref{sec:uci_adult} for the UCI dataset).
+Finally, without the constraint in \eqref{eq:generalopt}, the optimal $X_r=g(\cdot)\perp S$.
+One can approximate this in practice via arbitrarily large distortions as we show in Proposition \ref{Thm:GAP_censoring}; as a setup to these results, we first define censoring and fairness for representations.
+Our censoring definition clarifies the representation that best limits an adversary from inferring $S$.
+We then define DemP for FRs; we combine the two definitions to show how and when adversarial learning can help ensure demographic parity.

+\begin{definition}[Censored Representations] A representation $X_r$ of $X$ is censored \textit{w.r.t.} the sensitive features $S$ against a learning adversary $h(\cdot)$, whose performance is evaluated via a loss function $\ell(h(X_r),S)$, if for an optimal adversarial strategy $h^*=\argmin_{h}\mathbb{E}[\ell(h(X_r),S)]$,

+where $g(\cdot)$ is any (randomized) function of $X$ (or $(X,S)$) and the expectation is over $h$, $g$, $X$, and $S$. \end{definition} The above definition suggests that the best censored representation $X_r$ is the least informative about $S$ to an adversary whose inferential action is captured by a loss function $\ell(\cdot,\cdot)$, i.e., the average loss is the worst for $X_r$ than for any other arbitrary function $g(\cdot)$.
+While the comparison in \eqref{eq:Censored_representation} is w.r.t. the best $h^*(X_r)$ for $X_r$, choosing the optimal $h(\cdot)$ for any $g(\cdot)$ will only serve as a lower bound to the left side of \eqref{eq:Censored_representation}.

+We now define DemP for representations; we then prove that a demographically fair representation $X_r$ guarantees that any downstream algorithm using $X_r$ satisfies DemP \textit{w.r.t.} $S$. {In the following, we assume that $X$, and therefore, $X_r$ are discrete random variables with arbitrarily large alphabets; however, the definition below can be extended to continuous-valued $X$ and $X_r$ by considering all Borel subsets and an appropriately defined measure on the space.} \begin{definition}[Demographically Fair Representations] For $(X,S)\in\mathcal{X}\times\mathcal{S}$, a representation $X_r=g(X,S)\in\mathcal{X}_r$ satisfies demographic parity \textit{w.r.t.} $S$ if for any $x_r\in \mathcal{X}_r$ and $s,s'\in \mathcal{S}$